 What are cockroaches?

-Hearing the word “cockroach” is enough to send shivers down the backs of most home or business owners.
+Hearing the word “cockroach” is enough to send shivers down the backs of most home or business owners in Baton Rouge, LA.
 Cockroaches are common household pests that invade in large numbers and once inside your home or business are very difficult to eliminate.

 These insects have an oval-shaped body, a pair of long antenna, and six legs.
 Most species have wings, but they are most likely to travel from place to place by running.
 Many species of cockroaches live worldwide, outside and away from people.
 But, the few that have discovered the benefits of living near people have become a major problem for home and business owners.

 Three of the most common species of cockroaches living in our area and that invade our structures include German cockroaches, American cockroaches, and Oriental cockroaches.

 Both inside and outside our homes, cockroaches live in less than sanitary areas.
 Dumpsters, drains, sewers, trash piles, and the soil under piles of decaying debris are all places that cockroaches lovingly call home.